rgambord/c99-doc/doc/sections/7/19/6/2/index.rst

 .. _9899_7.19.6.2p4:

+.. container:: snum

+   :ref:`4 <9899_7.19.6.2p4>`

-:ref:`4 <9899_7.19.6.2p4>` The fscanf function executes each directive of the format in turn.
+The fscanf function executes each directive of the format in turn.
 If a directive fails, as detailed below, the function returns.
 Failures are described as input failures (due to the occurrence of an encoding error or the unavailability of input characters), or matching failures (due to inappropriate input).

 .. _9899_7.19.6.2p5:

+.. container:: snum

+   :ref:`5 <9899_7.19.6.2p5>`

-:ref:`5 <9899_7.19.6.2p5>` A directive composed of white-space character(s) is executed by reading input up to the first non-white-space character (which remains unread), or until no more characters can be read.
+A directive composed of white-space character(s) is executed by reading input up to the first non-white-space character (which remains unread), or until no more characters can be read.

 .. _9899_7.19.6.2p6:

+.. container:: snum

+   :ref:`6 <9899_7.19.6.2p6>`

-:ref:`6 <9899_7.19.6.2p6>` A directive that is an ordinary multibyte character is executed by reading the next characters of the stream.
+A directive that is an ordinary multibyte character is executed by reading the next characters of the stream.
 If any of those characters differ from the ones composing the directive, the directive fails and the differing and subsequent characters remain unread.
 Similarly, if end-of-file, an encoding error, or a read error prevents a character from being read, the directive fails.

 .. _9899_7.19.6.2p7:

+.. container:: snum

+   :ref:`7 <9899_7.19.6.2p7>`

-:ref:`7 <9899_7.19.6.2p7>` A directive that is a conversion specification defines a set of matching input sequences, as described below for each specifier.
+A directive that is a conversion specification defines a set of matching input sequences, as described below for each specifier.
 A conversion specification is executed in the following steps:

 .. _9899_7.19.6.2p8:

+.. container:: snum

+   :ref:`8 <9899_7.19.6.2p8>`

-:ref:`8 <9899_7.19.6.2p8>` Input white-space characters (as specified by the isspace function) are skipped, unless the specification includes a [, c, or n specifier.\ [#9899_note250]_
+Input white-space characters (as specified by the isspace function) are skipped, unless the specification includes a [, c, or n specifier.\ [#9899_note250]_

 .. _9899_7.19.6.2p9:

+.. container:: snum

+   :ref:`9 <9899_7.19.6.2p9>`

-:ref:`9 <9899_7.19.6.2p9>` An input item is read from the stream, unless the specification includes an n specifier.
+An input item is read from the stream, unless the specification includes an n specifier.
 An input item is defined as the longest sequence of input characters which does not exceed any specified field width and which is, or is a prefix of, a matching input sequence.\ [#9899_note251]_ The first character, if any, after the input item remains unread.
 If the length of the input item is zero, the execution of the directive fails; this condition is a matching failure unless end-of-file, an encoding error, or a read error prevented input from the stream, in which case it is an input failure.

 .. _9899_7.19.6.2p10:

+.. container:: snum

+   :ref:`10 <9899_7.19.6.2p10>`

-:ref:`10 <9899_7.19.6.2p10>` Except in the case of a % specifier, the input item (or, in the case of a %n directive, the count of input characters) is converted to a type appropriate to the conversion specifier.
+Except in the case of a % specifier, the input item (or, in the case of a %n directive, the count of input characters) is converted to a type appropriate to the conversion specifier.
 If the input item is not a matching sequence, the execution of the directive fails: this condition is a matching failure.
 Unless assignment suppression was indicated by a \*, the result of the conversion is placed in the object pointed to by the first argument following the format argument that has not already received a conversion result.
 If this object does not have an appropriate type, or if the result of the conversion cannot be represented in the object, the behavior is undefined.

 .. _9899_7.19.6.2p11:

+.. container:: snum

+   :ref:`11 <9899_7.19.6.2p11>`

-:ref:`11 <9899_7.19.6.2p11>` The length modifiers and their meanings are:
+The length modifiers and their meanings are:

 hh
    Specifies that a following d, i, o, u, x, X, or n conversion specifier applies to an argument with type pointer to signed char or unsigned char.